JJ-GIT-DEV/simplilearn_devops_capstone_project/readme_capstone_project.md

 ![ec2_k8s_connectivity_github_action](images/ec2_k8s_connectivity_github_action.png)

-\> To run the github action also in k8s in aws ec2 instance you have to add in the github action > add the variables in the github secret variable HOST(ec2 instance public ip), USERNAME(root), PASSWORD(root) and PORT(22)
+\> To run the github action also in kubernetes in AWS EC2 instance you have to add in the github action
+\> add the variables in the github secret variable HOST(EC2 instance public ip), USERNAME(root), PASSWORD(root) and PORT(22)
 ```yaml
       - name: Executing Kubectl command on Kubernetes Server Remotely
         uses: appleboy/ssh-action@v0.1.10